Sixdd6/gamevault-community-themes/README.md

 - **Originality**: Create themes that are unique and avoid plagiarizing existing designs.
 - **Compatibility**: Ensure your theme is compatible with the GameVault platform and follows any specified guidelines.

-- **Respect**: Respect copyright laws and avoid using copyrighted material without proper authorization.
+- **Copyright**: Respect copyright laws and avoid using copyrighted material without proper authorization.

+## 🔢 Schema Versions and their suported Features

+### Version 1

+- Supports changing colors of the application.

 ## 📄 License